Monday, April 11, 2011

-In '76 the long performance drought ended with the acquisitions of Mickey Rivers, Willie Randolph, and others and Roy would lead the league in runs while earning his first post-season appearances.
+In '76 the long NY performance drought ended with the acquisitions of Mickey Rivers, Willie Randolph, and others and Roy would lead the league in runs while earning his first post-season appearances.
 He had a very nice series against the Royals then sort of collapsed with the rest of his team against the Reds.
 He was again a starter in '77 but got almost zero time in the post-season that year which irked a bunch of his teammates, even Reggie.
 In '78 Roy spent some time on the DL and got benched a few times.
 In the midst of the big Yankee comeback, though, he was again made the regular left fielder and responded well, hitting over .320 the rest of the season with nearly an RBI a game.
 That year he had a very good post-season and won a game in the Series against LA with a homer.
 In '79 the Yanks would not renew Roy's contract and after a sub-par partial season he left as a free agent.
 Instead of signing with another ML team, Roy went to Japan for three seasons and did well.
 In 1980 he hit .300 with 29 homers and 106 RBIs, getting to play with Sadahuro Oh in his final season.
 In '81 he hit 23 dingers and in '82 he hit .296 with 12 homers as a reserve.
-He called it quits both in Japan and the US.
-For his career he hit .271 with 160 homers and 758 RBIs.
+He then called it quits both in Japan and the US.
+For his career Roy hit .271 with 160 homers and 758 RBIs.
 He also stole 233 bases and got on base at a .360 clip In the post-season he hit .278 with a .387 OBA in 25 games.

 Roy is Paris' great uncle which has been a pain for him publicity-wise (just kidding).
 Roy had a great stance: he used to bat pigeon-toed which I believe he did initially to help keep him from over-swinging.
 He gets some props here for his switch-hitting and retired as second to Mickey Mantle for a bunch of team switch-hitting records.
 In "The Bronx Zoo" Sparky called Roy a class act, which was pretty much seconded by everyone he played with.